monsterkodi/ko/README.md

     - includes many shortcuts and advanced editing features

 **commandline**
-- a single, non-intrusive input field to ...
+- a single input field to ...
     - navigate the file system and open files quickly
     - find in text and search in files
     - input terminal-, script- and macro-commands